wahabshah/dev-env-debian/.devcontainer/QtLibraries.md

     * **Active Qt**	:  Classes for applications which use ActiveX and COM
     * **Qt 3D**	: Functionality for near-realtime simulation systems with support for 2D and 3D rendering.
     * **Qt 5 Core Compatibility APIs** : Qt Core APIs that were in Qt 5 but not Qt 6.
-    * Qt Bluetooth	All	Android, iOS, Linux, Boot to Qt, macOS and Windows	Provides access to Bluetooth hardware.
+    * **Qt Bluetooth** :	Provides access to Bluetooth hardware.
-    * Qt Concurrent	All	All	Classes for writing multi-threaded programs without using low-level threading primitives.
+    * **Qt Concurrent** :	Classes for writing multi-threaded programs without using low-level threading primitives.
-    * Qt Help	All	All	Classes for integrating documentation into applications.
+    * **Qt Help** : Classes for integrating documentation into applications.
-    * Qt Image Formats	All	All	Plugins for additional image formats: TIFF, MNG, TGA, WBMP.
+    * **Qt Image Formats**	: Plugins for additional image formats: TIFF, MNG, TGA, WBMP.
-    * Qt Multimedia	All	All*	A rich set of QML types and C++ classes to handle multimedia content.
+    * **Qt Multimedia** :	A rich set of QML types and C++ classes to handle multimedia content.
 Also includes APIs to handle camera access.
-    * Qt NFC	All	Android, iOS, macOS, Linux and Windows	Provides access to Near-Field communication (NFC) hardware.
+    * **Qt NFC** : Provides access to Near-Field communication (NFC) hardware.
 On desktop platforms NDEF access is only     * supported for Type 4 tags.
     * Qt OPC UA	All	All (except QNX, WebAssembly)	Protocol for data modeling and exchange of data in industrial applications.
     * Qt OpenGL	All	All	C++ classes that make it easy to use OpenGL in Qt applications.
 A separate library of Qt OpenGL Widgets C++ Classes provides a widget for     * rendering OpenGL graphics.
     * Qt PDF	All	Windows, Linux, and macOS.
 Classes and functions for rendering PDF documents.